CAMERA GEAR & TOOLS

 The following equipment is very suitable to start off with as an interior photographer.
 The body is similar to one I have used for more than eight years.
 It’s not the cheapest, but I recommend this for the reason I’ve just mentioned above.

-The more expensive lens, the Canon EF-S 10-22mm, is still one of my favorites.
+The more expensive lens, the Canon EF-S 10-22mm, is one of my favorites.
 If it were compatible, I would still use it on my full frame camera.
 Canon recently launched the 10-18mm.
 The reviews are excellent, but, in my opinion, it lacks in build quality.
 However, if you’re on a budget, it’s certainly not a bad choice.
+Especially when you consider to switch to full frame within a couple of years.

 Before you decide on your equipment, I recommend you read this blog post: 5 Things to Consider Before You Buy Your First Camera